 1. Get support.
 Do NOT do this alone.
 I reached out immediately to my assistant to shut things down in my business, and I messed my sister and a few friends.
 I let them know I might isolate and asked them to check up on me often.
 Then I got professional support, from a therapist, and am still doing so now.
 Know your tendencies and be honest about it with your loved ones, so they can support you in the best ways possible.

 2. Go-to Self-Care Tools: You might find yourself in waves of shock and grief.
 The media, court, police updates, anniversary dates and anything else to do with the death of your loved one can bring on the waves and sometimes it can feel like there’s nothing to stop them.
 Have some go-to self-care tools and friends you can count on to help you ride the waves.
 I have certain crystals that help me feel more peaceful and calm.
 I have a rock from back home that grounds me.
 I have healing music – some of it self-created and some by other artists – that I know brings me to a certain place emotionally or mentally.
+I created a virtual (live) 13 Moon program for women based on the Picking Up the Pieces album that I made during the murder trial.
+Healing music and the mindfulness practices I teach along with the music work very well for grief, loss and trauma.
 What works for you?